AI as We Describe It: How Large Language Models and Their Applications in Health are Represented Across Channels of Public Discourse: Results

-We analyzed how frequently public discourse communicated the potential risks of LLMs in health and whether it distinguished LLMs' generative nature from traditional information technologies.
 As shown in Fig.~\ref{fig:risk}, we found that public communication surrounding LLMs overall lacked a thorough introduction or overview to their risks, especially in explaining different mechanisms from traditional information sources.
-There was a notable asymmetry in the engagement of risk communication across venues, where layperson-driven platforms (especially TikTok and Reddit) were less likely to mention risks and LLM mechanisms, compared to professional and institutional sources such as News and Research Press.
+There was a notable asymmetry in the engagement of risk communication across venues, where layperson-driven platforms (i.e., TikTok and Reddit) were less likely to mention risks and LLM mechanisms, compared to professional and institutional sources such as News and Research Press.

-The most frequently addressed risk across all platforms was related to the information ecosystem --- how LLMs may affect people, technologies, and norms that shape the way information is produced, shared, and evaluated.
-A closer examination of the data showed that this type of concerns was concentrated on direct information quality issues, such as hallucination and inaccuracies (e.g., plausible-but-wrong answers or fabricated citations), bias (e.g., racist or sexist outputs), or misuse of AI-generated content (e.g., deepfakes or AI-generated misinformation).
-This type of risk was especially commonly mentioned in News (78.9\%), YouTube (75.0\%), and Research Press (57.1\%).
+The most frequently addressed risk across all platforms was related to the \textit{information ecosystem} --- how LLMs may affect people, technologies, and norms that shape the way information is produced, shared, and evaluated.
+A closer examination of the data showed that this type of concerns was concentrated on direct and isolated information quality issues.
+Common examples include hallucination and inaccuracies (e.g., plausible-but-wrong answers or fabricated citations), bias (e.g., racist outputs), or misuse of AI-generated content (e.g., deepfakes or AI-generated misinformation).
+For example, \textit{``I asked ChatGPT how to get rid of chronic pain from meniscus injuries.
+While its suggestions weren't completely wrong, they weren't exactly right either, and can worsen the situation.''} This type of information quality issue was especially commonly mentioned in News (78.9\%), YouTube (76.1\%), and Research Press (56.8\%).

+The next two most commonly mentioned categories were risks to individual behaviors and risks to technology accountability, and risks to human-centered care were the least frequently mentioned. \textit{Risks to individual behaviors} included potential negative influences on individuals' actions, decision-making, and well-being.
+This type of risk was frequently mentioned in News (61.5\%) and YouTube (61.9\%).
+Common examples included impacts on employment and work norms, over-reliance on AI for decision-making, and the erosion of interpersonal or professional skills.